s1l3nt78/s1l3nt78.github.io/README.md

 </p>
 # TigerShark
 	TigerShark is a multi-Tooled Phishing Framework incorporating various different phishing tools, domain gatherers and mail spammers in order to launch a fully customizable phishing page/server in whatever scripting language needed.
-This campaign can be launched against a small group of targets or a mass campaign.
+	This campaign can be launched against a small group or as a mass campaign.
 <br>
-More information can be found <a href="./TigerShark/README.md">here</a>
+More information about TigerShark can be found <a href="./TigerShark/README.md">here</a>
 <br>
 <br>